pronovic/vplan/README.md

 ## Developing a Vacation Plan

-A vacation plan is defined a YAML file.
+A vacation plan is defined in a YAML file.
 Here is a very simple example:

 ```yaml
 version: 1.0.0